 The Census Bureau bases its information products on reliable, accurate data that have been validated.
-The Census Bureau assumes responsibility for determining sources of data, measurement methods, and methods of data collection and processing for its censuses and surveys while minimizing respondent burden.
+The Census Bureau assumes responsibility for determining sources of data (including administrative records and other data sources), measurement methods, and methods of data collection and processing for its censuses and surveys while minimizing respondent burden.
 This encompasses the development and determination of survey requirements and objectives, precision desired, geographic scope, collection mode and respondent, the sampling frame, sample design, estimation specifications, variance estimation specifications, and other quality measurement specifications.

-The Census Bureau builds measurement of quality, process

-control, and performance into its data collection processes, thereby making evident the quality and objectivity of its statistics.
+The Census Bureau builds measurement of quality, process control, and performance into its data collection processes, thereby making evident the quality and objectivity of its statistics.
 The secure handling of collected data will be assured by appropriate means throughout the entire data collection process to preserve confidentiality and privacy.